The Statistical Complexity of Interactive Decision Making: A Theory of Learnability for Interactive Decision Making

 The min-max and max-min above can be exchanged under mild conditions on $\comploc{\veps}(\cM)$.
 The most important difference between the rates is the presence of the term $\log\abs{\cM}$ in \pref{thm:upper_main}, which serves as an upper bound on the complexity of statistical estimation for the model class $\cM$.
 A secondary difference is that the upper bound in \pref{thm:upper_main} uses the class $\conv(\cM)$, while the lower bound in \pref{thm:lower_main} only considers $\cM$.

-In terms of failure probability, the lower bound in \pref{thm:lower_main} provides a meaningful converse to \pref{thm:upper_main} in the moderate probability regime where $\delta\approxleq{}\compthmone$; setting $\delta\propto{}1/\sqrt{T}$ suffices for non-trivial classes.\footnote{Here, ``non-trivial'' means that the class embeds the two-armed bandit problem.} With this choice, the dependence on $\delta$ in the lower bound vanishes and the $\log(1/\delta)$ factor in the upper bound becomes $\log(T)$.
+In terms of failure probability, the lower bound in \pref{thm:lower_main} provides a meaningful converse to \pref{thm:upper_main} in the moderate probability regime where $\delta\approxleq{}\compthmone$; setting $\delta\propto{}1/\sqrt{T}$ suffices for non-trivial classes.\footnote{We use the term ``non-trivial'' to refer to any class that embeds the two-armed bandit problem.} With this choice, the dependence on $\delta$ in the lower bound vanishes and the $\log(1/\delta)$ factor in the upper bound becomes $\log(T)$.
 We conclude that (up to the other differences discussed above), the upper bound cannot be improved beyond this logarithmic factor in this probability regime.
 In addition, whenever the localized classes $\cMloc(\Mbar)$ and $\cMinf(\Mbar)$ have similar complexity (such is the case for all of the examples in \pref{table:lower}), \pref{thm:lower_main_expectation} provides an in-expectation lower bound of the same order.

-These and other points of comparison are discussed in greater detail in \pref{sec:main_discussion}.
+Gaps between the upper and lower bounds are discussed in further detail in \pref{sec:main_discussion}.